 Based on the findings of this study, two main recommendations can be given to fashion companies interested in offering SIC.
 First of all, brands need to realise that the development of SIC demands multidisciplinary collaborations.
 Therefore, connections should be made internally between the different departments that all contribute to the development of the clothes and externally with experts and manufacturers that are able to meet both the technical and fashionable design requirements.
-Secondly, brands should realise that the design requirements of SIC differ greatly from those of regular clothes.
-In addition to the usual design requirements, requirements that accompany the integration of functionalities and social coherence to the target group also have to be taken into account, in order to arrive at balanced designs that consumers are willing to adopt for everyday use.
+Secondly, brands should realise that the design requirements, requirements that accompany the integration of functionalities and social coherence to the target group also have to be taken into account, in order to arrive at balanced designs that consumers are willing to adopt for everyday use.